GMestreM/ragxiv/README.md

 ```
 docker-compose up
 ```
-This command will start the containers without rebuilding the images.
+This command will start the containers, ensure the necessary tables are available, and refresh the data according to `config.yaml` settings.
+If `max_documents_arxiv` is set to zero, the data will not be updated.
+Once the refresh is complete, the UI will be accessible.

 #### Additional notes